Best Cable TV Alternatives 2020 — Watch TV Without Cable (Even Free!)By Steph Myers / January 4, 2020 / Tags: Cut Cable, How-To, Stream TV

 You don’t need a cable, satellite, or internet TV subscription to watch some popular TV networks.
 HBO, Showtime, Starz, and CBS all have standalone subscriptions: HBO NOW, Showtime Anytime, Starz Play, and CBS All Access.
 You can watch everything the network airs without needing any other TV subscription.

 HBO NOW, Showtime Anytime, and Starz Play cost $15/month.
 CBS All Access is $6/month.
-You can watch both live and on-demand with all three of these — though live TV on CBS All Access is limited to only certain markets.
+You can watch both live and on-demand with all three of these.
 There are no contracts.

-Best Cable TV Alternatives To Watch Free TV Archives: Crackle, YouTube, ‘TV Everywhere’ Apps, TV Network Websites
+Best Cable TV Alternatives To Watch Free, Legal TV Archives: Crackle, YouTube, ‘TV Everywhere’ Apps, TV Network Websites

 If you don’t mind watching older TV episodes or shows, you can stream a ton of free content on Crackle (home of ‘Seinfeld’), YouTube, and with TV Everywhere apps.